 - Be respectful of Nature- NEVER take more than you need, and NEVER take every plant.
 Leave the biggest, healthiest plants so they can continue to thrive

 - ALWAYS be certain before you eat any plant.
 There are a few wild plants that can make you very sick and even kill you.
 Forage with a knowledgeable person, a good guide book, or learn to ID wild plants yourself.

-On June 8th & 9th 2013, I will hold a workshop- Wild Edible Weekend Intensive.
+On June 27th & 28th 2015, I will hold a workshop- the 5th annual Wild Food Weekend.
 We will identify, harvest, prepare and eat many local wild edibles.
 Come learn about the bounty of wild foods all around you- it’s a skill that will last a lifetime, save you tons of money, and offer you a new respect for the food to eat right under your feet!
 See you there!